shethlab/PerceptDataAnalysis/README.md

 # Code Instructions for Use and Demonstrations
 Below are instructions for generating each of the code-based figures in the paper sequentially.
 For all figures, axis and other aesthetic adjustments were completed on Adobe Illustrator.
+All Figure code contained in Github folder "figure_scripts".
+Demo data and figures in DEMO folder.

 ## Raw Data Extraction